shaneikennedy/jdd/content/blog/emacs-intro/index.md

 With all that in mind let's get our first taste of emacs.

 ## Emacs terminology and basics for this tutorial (don't skip this!)
-- Emacs commands are executed with `C-*`, `M-*` or `C-M-*`, "C" is the control key, and "M" is the _meta_ key which is not really a key on modern keyboards anymore, but maps to the "option" key on a Mac (later we'll switch this to the "Cmd" key on Mac because I find that easier, but if you don't mind using the option key then skip that step!)
+- Emacs commands are executed with `C-*`, `M-*` or `C-M-*`, "C" is the control key, and "M" is the _meta_ key which is not really a key on modern keyboards anymore, but maps to the "option" key on a Mac (later we'll switch this to the "Cmd or Command" key on Mac because I find that easier, but if you don't mind using the option key then skip that step!)
 - Frame: what you normally call a "window" for GUI applications, basically it's one running instance of an emacs client.
 Each frame holds atleast one _window_
 - Buffer: used to hold the contents of files that are being visited
 - Window: the area of screen that displays a buffer
 - Copying and pasting: in emacs this is called killing and yanking, respectively, for legacy reasons that aren't important here.
 To copy or _kill_ a highlighted area: `M-x kill-region` and pasting or _yanking_ `C-y`.
+- If/when you get stuck in some command and you don't know how to get out of it, spam `C-g` (*This is probably the most important command in all of emacs*).

 ## TL;DR
 If you don’t feel like going through this tutorial step by step and just want the code, you can find it at my [emacs-light repo](https://github.com/shaneikennedy/emacs-lite.git).
 Follow the README there to get started.